VCCE/VCC/docs/UserGuide.md

  use with emulators.

 <div style="page-break-after: always;"></div>
----
 <h2 align="center">Loadable Modules</h2>

- As stated before, the VCC emulator does not know anything about the various peripherals that were available.
+ As stated before, the VCC emulator alone does not know anything about the various peripherals that were available.
 It depends entirely on runtime loadable DLL files or Modules.

  Modules (DLL) or program packs (ROM) are loaded via the Cartridge menu option.
 Program Packs (ROM) images contain 6x09 programs that